Menu

 This award is in honor of two men, Carl Johnson and Bob Finlay, who were instrumental to the creation, as well as a lifetime of dedication, to the Environmental Education Council of Ohio.
 The award is presented to an EECO member for making a significant or outstanding contribution to the organization.

-Presented to Jennifer Bucheit (pictured to the left is Jeff Montavon- EECO President)
+Presented to Joshua York (pictured to the right is Mallory Sickle- EECO President)

 Outstanding Environmental Educator in the Field of Formal Education